 Strike a better work-life balance

-- Learn to say no. Whether it's a co-worker asking you to spearhead an extra project or your child's teacher asking you to organize a class party, remember that it's OK to respectfully say no. When you quit accepting tasks out of guilt or a false sense of obligation, you'll have more time for activities that are meaningful to you.
+- Learn to say "no." Evaluate your priorities at work and at home and try to shorten your to-do list.
+Cut or delegate activities you don't enjoy or can't handle — or share your concerns and possible solutions with your employer or others.
+When you quit accepting tasks out of guilt or a false sense of obligation, you'll have more time for activities that are meaningful to you.

 Caring for yourself